Human geography: History

-One of the first examples of geographic methods being used for purposes other than to describe and theorize the physical properties of the earth is John Snow's map of the 1854 Broad Street cholera outbreak.
+One of the first examples of geographic methods being used for purposes other than describing and theorizing the physical properties of the Earth is John Snow's map of the 1854 Broad Street cholera outbreak.
 Though Snow was primarily a physician and a pioneer of epidemiology rather than a geographer, his map is probably one of the earliest examples of health geography.

-The now fairly distinct differences between the subfields of physical and human geography developed at a later date.
-The connection between both physical and human properties of geography is most apparent in the theory of environmental determinism, made popular in the 19th century by Carl Ritter and others, and has close links to the field of evolutionary biology of the time.
-Environmental determinism is the theory that people's physical, mental and moral habits are directly due to the influence of their natural environment.
+The now-fairly-distinct differences between the subfields of physical and human geography emerged later.
+The connection between the physical and human properties of geography is most apparent in the theory of environmental determinism, popularized in the 19th century by Carl Ritter and others, and it has close links to the field of evolutionary biology of the time.
+Environmental determinism is the theory that people's physical, mental, and moral habits are directly due to the influence of their natural environment.
 However, by the mid-19th century, environmental determinism was under attack for lacking methodological rigor associated with modern science, and later as a means to justify racism and imperialism.

-A similar concern with both human and physical aspects is apparent during the later 19th and first half of the 20th centuries focused on regional geography.
-The goal of regional geography, through something known as regionalisation, was to delineate space into regions and then understand and describe the unique characteristics of each region through both human and physical aspects.
-With links to possibilism and cultural ecology some of the same notions of causal effect of the environment on society and culture remain with environmental determinism.
+A similar concern with both human and physical aspects is apparent during the later 19th and first half of the 20th centuries, focused on regional geography.
+The goal of regional geography was to delineate space into regions and then to understand and describe the unique characteristics of each region in both human and physical terms.
+With links to possibilism and cultural ecology, some of the same notions of the environment's causal effect on society and culture remain in environmental determinism.